-In addition to § 46-802's prohibition on private paramilitary organizations, it is also a felony in Idaho to "assemble]] with one (1) or more persons for the purpose of training or instructing in the use of, or practicing with, any technique or means capable of causing property damage, bodily injury or death with the intent to employ such training, instruction or practice in the commission of
+In addition to § 46-802's prohibition on private paramilitary organizations, it is a felony in Idaho to engage in the training, instruction, or practice of paramilitary activity for use during a civil disorder.
+Idaho Code § 18-8103(3) prohibits "assembl[ing] with one (1) or more persons for the purpose of training or instructing in the use of, or practicing with, any technique or means capable of causing property damage, bodily injury or death with the intent to employ such training, instruction or practice in the commission of a civil disorder."
+Moreover, it is a felony under Idaho law for any person to "unlawfully exercise or attempt to exercise the functions of . . . a deputy sheriff, marshal, policeman, constable or peace officer" or to bring into the state "any armed or unarmed body of men for the suppression of domestic violence."
+Id. § 18-711(1).

-20 A.E.
-Dick Howard, Commentaries on the Constitution of Virginia 274 (1974).